This site requires a more recent version of Adobe Flash Player to function properly.

 This represents Ford's market share in the North American car market based on the number of units sold.

 Ford's car market share jumped from 8.8% in 2009 to 10.8% in 2010.
-In 2011, the market share rose to 11.9% partly helped by weak performances of Japanese automakers which were hit hard by the tragic Tsunami.
+In 2011, the market share rose to 11.9% partly helped by weak performances by Japanese automakers, who were hit hard by the Tsunami.
 In 2012, Ford's market share fell to 10.5% as the Japanese automakers recovered from their production and supply constraints experienced in 2011.
+In 2013, Ford's car market share rebounded to 11.2%.
+In 2014, Ford decided to change the choice of material of the body of its F-series trucks from steel to aluminum.
+As a result, it shutdown two of its plants to allow for their retooling and most Ford dealerships operated with low inventory, thus reducing their sales.
+Ford lost market share as a result of this, which stood at 9.6%.
+Going forward, we expect Ford to recover its market share.

-In the medium-long term, we see Ford's car market share in the North American region close to 11.0%.
+In the medium-long term, we see Ford's car market share in the North American region at 11-11.5%.

 Trefis considers the following factors for its forecast: